 Alien movies in order: chronological and release

-Watch all Alien movies in order with our comprehensive list, from the 1979 original to Romulus, and including the Alien vs. Predator crossovers.
+Watch all Alien movies in order with our comprehensive list, from the 1979 original to Alien: Romulus, and including the Alien vs. Predator crossovers.

 There are no spoilers in this list beyond the basic premise of each movie and some curiosities and references, but if you want to go in as blind as possible, stick to the bullet list below.